DiscoverThe Literacy Keys - Dyslexia resources and structured literacy tips by an Orton Gillingham tutor

 After this episode, you’ll know exactly how to improve writing skills and what to do next with your child so writing starts feeling doable.For many struggling readers writing is brain overload.
 They have ideas, but getting those ideas onto paper in the right order, with the right words, can feel like juggling while riding a unicycle.
 In this episode, Tracy Young (certified Orton-Gillingham tutor) and Alex, her dyslexic daughter break writing down into 5 clear steps that reduce frustration and build confidence.
 It’s a plan you can use today.In this episode, you’ll learn:How to turn “I don’t know what to write” into a simple plan in minutesA 5-step process sharing How To Improve Writing Skills without overwhelmWhat to say (and what not to say) when your child freezes or melts downPick one writing assignment this week and try the 5 steps once.
 There’s no pressure.
 Do you need one-on-one writing support for your child?
 Contact The Literacy Keys.If this episode helped, please share us with another parent.
 Leave a quick review so more overwhelmed parents can find us.Cheers,Tracy Young, Orton Gillingham Tutorps - You can also check out the episodes with Alex on YouTubeCHAPTERS:(00:00) Introduction to Improve Writing Skills(03:11) Overcoming Writing Challenges(06:07) Understanding the Writing Process(12:30) Expanding Ideas and Sentence Structure(21:26) Utilizing Technology in WritingKeywordswriting, essay tips, writing techniques, dyslexia, outlining, editing, technology in writing, college essays, writing skills, procrastination

 Struggling for success can feel like staring at a report card and thinking, “How is my child so bright… and still drowning?”
-After listening to this episode, you’ll feel less alone, more grounded, and clear on what to do next.
-Today, not “someday.”Host Tracy Young, an ALTA-certified, Orton-Gillingham tutor, shares a candid Reddit thread where dyslexic adults shared the truth about being told they couldn't achieve a goal.
-Best of all was the moment they finally proved that person wrong.
+After listening to this episode, you’ll feel less alone, more grounded, and clear on what to do today, not “someday.”Host Tracy Young, an ALTA-certified, Orton-Gillingham tutor, shares a candid Reddit thread where dyslexic adults shared the truth about being told they couldn't achieve something and the moment they proved that person wrong.
 These are real-life dyslexia success stories, college acceptances, advanced degrees, thriving careers, all powered by persistence and the right supports.
 Tracy breaks down what these stories have in common, and why struggling for success is usually a mismatch in instruction, not a lack of effort or intelligence.In this episode, you’ll learn:What dyslexia success stories have in common, so you can copy the patterns that work.A simple way to talk to your child that boosts motivation.How to spot progress that’s easy to miss, so your child feels wins sooner.Do you need a calm, clear plan for your struggling reader?
 Start at The Literacy Keys.
 Click here Chapters(00:00) Understanding the Struggles of Dyslexia(03:13) The Reality of Parental Fears(05:58) Celebrating Dyslexia Success Stories(08:57) Believing in Your Child's Potential(11:51) Finding Support and Community

 Have your mornings turned into hostage negotiations?
 After listening, you’ll understand what’s driving the school avoidance pushback and exactly what to do next.
 Understand what Half-Baked Muffins refers to, and turn hard mornings of “My Child Hates School” into a new reality.
 It's never easy but you can start this week!
 If you’re a parent hearing: “My Child Hates School” and you’re looking for answers, then this episode is for you.
 Host Tracy Young, certified Orton Gillingham tutor breaks down School Avoidance in plain language, with a whole lot of practical calm.
 You’ll learn the most common reasons kids avoid school and how to stop the daily negotiation spiral without escalating the fear.
 In this episode, you’ll learn:How to spot what’s really happening beneath “My Child Hates School” and respond in a way that lowers the temperature.A simple 3-step plan to interrupt School Avoidance without power struggles.CHAPTERS(02:05) — What Is School Avoidance (School Refusal)?(05:20) — What Kids Say (and What They Mean)(09:10) — The 5 Most Common Reasons for School Avoidance(13:45) — Academic Struggle & Older Kids(16:25) — The 7-Day Plan to Reduce School AvoidanceIf this episode helped you, please subscribe and leave a quick review, so more exhausted parents can find support.
 Learn more about The Literacy Keys: https://theliteracykeys.com/Ready for a calmer plan?
 Book a consultation at: https://theliteracykeys.com/contact/RESOURCESThe Tapping Solution (kids + school anxiety)